About

 Who am I?

-My name is Jostein Elvaker Haande, and I’m a 43-year-old computer enthusiast with a great passion for anything that’s related to computers.
+My name is Jostein Elvaker Haande, and I’m a 45-year-old computer enthusiast with a great passion for anything that’s related to computers.
 It started back when I was young when my father was kind enough to get the family the old classic Commodore 64.
 I still vividly remember fiddling through vast stacks of cassettes trying to find the game or program I was looking for, not to mention the day when my dad brought home the first floppy drive.
 I was thrilled and in heaven, no more huge stacks of cassettes, just nice small thin 5.25″ floppies.
 Does the command LOAD “*” 8,1 ring a bell to anyone?

 As time progressed, and it usually does my father and I moved on to something more modern.
 We still stuck to Commodore, being faithful disciples as we are.
 And what did we move on to you ask?
 We moved on to the even more classic Amiga 500.
 And what a glorious piece of hardware that was.
 Not only did it boost glorious sound, but the graphics were sensational.
 Not to mention, the floppies were even smaller and everything loaded faster.
 The fact that you had more applications at hand also helped, and writing reports for school had never been so much fun.
-The only sad thing really was that you no longer had an excuse about your handwriting being bad.
+The only sad thing was that you no longer had an excuse for your handwriting being bad.

 It actually took quite a long while before I moved on to PC.
 My first ever PC was an Intel 486 DX2, but to be honest, it never really got used much.
 Things changed when Intel introduced the Pentium line of processors.
 I still remember quite vividly when I got home with my Pentium 90, boosting a whopping 32MB of system RAM.